vivek8085/Aicte-Forest-Fire-Detection/README.md

 ## Dataset
 The dataset used for training and testing the model is the Wildfire Dataset, which can be downloaded from Kaggle.
 The dataset contains images categorized into two classes:

--Fire
+- Fire
--No Fire
+- No Fire

 # The dataset is structured into three directories:
--train: for training the model
+- train: for training the model
--val: for validating the model
+- val: for validating the model
--test: for testing the model
+- test: for testing the model

 ## Usage
 Clone the repository: